The Shrinking Church

 Leaders often set up conflict unintentionally.
 Here are some of the causes I observe:

 - Expectations – When expectations are assumed but not clearly articulated in writing, then this is a formula for conflict.
-We might have a general idea for the desired outcomes when creating a verbal agreement; however, seeing the written outcomes helps to validate that each person has heard and understood the facts the same way.
+We might have a general idea of the desired outcomes when creating a verbal agreement; however, seeing the written outcomes helps to validate that each person has heard and understood the facts the same way.
 We also might forget the exact terms of the verbal agreement or the terms might get confused over time.

 - Accountabilities – Not having mechanisms for accountability weaken any agreement and ultimately make the agreement worth nothing.
 When accountabilities are missing, the leader is at fault.